Spanish Florida: Seminoles, slave raids, and uprisings

 Spain, beset with independence movements in its other colonies, could not settle or adequately govern Florida by the turn of the 19th century, with real control limited to the immediate vicinity of St. Augustine, Pensacola, and a few small towns and forts scattered across the north of the territory.
 Tension and hostility between Seminoles and American settlers living in neighboring Georgia and over the Florida border grew steadily.

 Though Spain officially ended its policy of welcoming people fleeing from slavery in other colonies and countries in 1790, a steady stream of such people continued to cross the unguarded border from the United States and either settled near Seminole villages or established their own small settlements.American slaveholders sought to reclaim who they considered their property and organized increasingly frequent raiding parties that entered Spanish territory to attack Seminole villages and capture anyone who might be a refugee from slavery.
 British agents working in Florida provided arms and other assistance to the Seminoles, resulting in counter-raids across the border that sometimes required intervention by the US military.

+Several local insurrections and filibuster campaigns against Spanish rule flared, some with quiet support from the U.S. government, most notably the Patriot War of East Florida of 1810–1812 led by George Mathews.
+At this time there were only about 500 Spanish troops in West Florida.
+Substantial reinforcements would not be forthcoming from mainland Spain, engaged in combat against Napoleon.

+Following secret orders issued at the end of March 1814, Captain Woodbine of the Royal Marines made contact with Indians.
+After a meeting of various elders held aboard HMS Orpheus (1809) on May 20, weapons and other gifts were provided by the British.
+Woodbine was appointed as British Agent to the Creek Nations.
+He was advised to respect the Spanish, and to communicate this to the Creeks.
+A declaration from the Chiefs of the Creek Nation to Cochrane alluded to this.